-- Mobile medical facilities or other self-contained facilities that travel to several locations, are at the location for a period greater than 24 hours, and provide medical or other professional services are required to receive a special permit from the PZB Department that is renewed annually. - 2.
-The length of time and frequency of visits to the various locations must be specified within the special permit.
-The unit shall be on each site no longer than 30 days from the date permit is issued.
+- Mobile medical facilities, or other self-contained facilities, that travel to several locations, are at the location for a period greater than 24 hours, and provide medical professional services are required to receive a Special Use Permit from the PZB Department that is renewed annually. - 2.
+The length of time and frequency of visits to the various locations must be specified within the Special Use Permit.
+The unit shall be on each site no longer than 30 days from the date the permit is issued.
 Units shall visit the site no more than six (6) times a year. - 3.
-A site plan for all locations indicating where the unit travels shall be placed on the site.
+A site plan for all locations indicating where the unit travels shall be part of the Special Use Permit application.